medialab/artoo/expand.md

 *Arguments*

 * **params** *object* : an object of parameters.
-  * **expand** *function | css selector* : a required function programmatically performing the action needed to expand the desired content.
+  * **expand** *function or css selector* : a required function programmatically performing the action needed to expand the desired content.
 You can alternatively pass a css selector as the expand parameter and **artoo** will assume he has to click the selected elements.
   * **elements** *css selector* : selector on the watched elements.
 For instance, if you want to expand posts and posts have the class `.posts`, the `autoExpand` method will wait until more of those elements exist to assert the expansion has worked.
-  * **canExpand** *?function | ?css selector* : a function returning a boolean and asserting whether content can or cannot be expanded.
+  * **canExpand** *?function or ?css selector* : a function returning a boolean and asserting whether content can or cannot be expanded.
 Alternatively, a selector meaning true if at least one of the elements is present.
-  * **isExpanding** *?function | ?css selector* : a function returning a boolean and asserting whether content is currently expanding.
+  * **isExpanding** *?function or ?css selector* : a function returning a boolean and asserting whether content is currently expanding.
 This typically tracks the visibility or existence of a loading animation or gif.
 Alternatively a selector meaning true if at least one of the elements is present.
   * **limit** *?integer* : maximum number of expansions.
-  * **throttle** *?integer | ?function* : time to wait between each expansion in milliseconds or, alternatively, a function taking as argument the index of the expansion and returning the time to wait.
+  * **throttle** *?integer or ?function* : time to wait between each expansion in milliseconds or, alternatively, a function taking as argument the index of the expansion and returning the time to wait.
   * **timeout** *?integer* : time in milliseconds before triggering a timeout.
   * **done** *?function* : same as `callback` argument.
 * **callback** *?function* : a function to be fired when expansion is eventually finished.